Chilean mythology: Evolution

 Chilean mythology covers of a large collection of myths and legends from the beliefs of Chile's indigenous groups (Mapuche, Tehuelche, Changos, Diaguitas, Picunches, Pehuenches, Huilliches, Poyas and more).

 Their mythology shows a significant influence by European colonization, mainly during the Spanish colonial period.
 These influences have helped Chilean mythology to evolve and become distinct from other local mythologies such as Chilota mythology.
 The variety of sources of these beliefs has in some causes caused syncretism or the fusion of different beings, coming from these diverse mythological origins, complimenting and differentiating Chilean mythology.

 Similarly, the differences in landscapes and climates in the Chilean territory have configured defined geographical areas that experienced different historical circumstances.
 This favored the appearance of different and new beliefs and myths that enriched the mythology of this territory.

 Mythological division

 In the study classification of ″Chilean mythology″, the myths are typically categorized geographically into Northern, Central, Easter Island and Southern Zones.

 Northern Zone

 These myths and legends involve characters closely related to the desert, religious devotion and mining.
-Examples include the myth of Alicanto, la Lola, el Yastay, the Achaches, the Umpillay, and the Quilpaná.
+Examples include the myth of Alicanto, El Carbunculo, la Lola, el Yastay, the Achaches, the Umpillay, and the Quilpaná.
 Other legends are Juan Soldado, the treasure of Guayacán, the Payachatas, La Tirana and the virgin of Andacollo.
 The northern myths draw upon the Inca and pre-Incan civilizations, but they became distinguished through a rooted base in Spanish colonialism.

+At the extreme north is Chungará Lake about which origin myths are told by the Aymara people.
+The legendary Zapam Zucum is a large-breasted legendary maternal being associated with vegetation, known in Chile as well as neighboring countries.